 The Florida statutes outline how physically large a vehicle can be when operating on Florida highways.
 However, it isn’t just the height, width, and length limits that commercial truck drivers must consider.
 There are also weight limits.

-The state imposes commercial truck weight restrictions because highways get designed to withstand a certain amount of weight.
+The state imposes commercial truck weight restrictions because highways are designed to withstand a certain amount of weight.
 Drive on them with weight over this limit, and the road can prematurely break apart.
 This creates a dangerous surface for other drivers and increases maintenance costs for the state.

 Maximum Weight Allowed